tjfontaine/cloudnative/observability-and-analysis/telemetry/grafana/using.md

 # Using Grafana with the Oracle Cloud Infrastructure Data Source

 Here are a few tools for you to explore after installing and configuring the Oracle Cloud Infrastructure Data Source for Grafana.
+Refer to [this page](https://docs.cloud.oracle.com/iaas/Content/Monitoring/Concepts/monitoringoverview.htm) for more information about how to use the Monitoring Service.

 ## Query Editor